motebus/ultrabook/Ultranet Apps/SmartScreen User Guide.md

 # SmartScreen User Guide

 SmartScreen is a web-based screening service.
-Content across multiple displays and locations can be controlled remotely with Jujue, @Smartscreen bot, or ubot on Node-Red control.
+Content across multiple displays and locations can be controlled remotely, @Smartscreen bot, or ubot on Node-Red control.
 Simply send images, Youtube videos, and urls from your Telegram-app.